 Engineering matters.
 It was the lifeblood of the industrial revolution, which helped Britain become a global economic powerhouse during the 18th and 19th centuries.
 And it still matters today – it contributes around 25% of the country’s GDP.

-Gabriela Fedor, a calibration engineer at RS Components, took time out from the lab to tell Connected Thinking what being a woman in engineering means to her.
+One woman who does work in this sector is Gabriela MacLeod, a calibration engineer at RS Components.
+She took time out from the lab to tell Connected Thinking what being a woman in engineering means to her.

 Tell us a little about yourself.

-I graduated with a Bachelor of Engineering and for the past five and a half years I’ve been working as a calibration engineer.
+I graduated with a Bachelor of Engineering and for the last seven years or so I’ve been working as a calibration engineer.
 A typical day for me involves calibrating and testing the accuracy of a range of measurement instruments and equipment sold by RS Components, ensuring they conform to British Standards and UKAS requirements.
 This can be everything from electrical items to weighing scales – a set of scales needs to be accurate and reliable, after all.

 I haven’t always been a calibration engineer though.
 I’m actually qualified as a food engineer and after university I worked in a chocolate factory.
 The work I did then was different to what I do now in the lab at RS Components.
 But while they are different fields, you follow the same engineering approach.
 And if anyone wants to appreciate just how integral engineering is to their daily life, the role it plays in the production of the food we eat is an ideal place to start.